MGC Challenge

 Benchmark & Track

-Identify your municipality’s energy use and track it over time, noting both your achievements and areas for improvement.
+Identify your municipality/county’s energy use and track it over time, noting both your achievements and areas for improvement.

-2. Adopt decarbonization targets for municipal operations and facilities.
+2. Adopt decarbonization targets for municipal/county operations and facilities.

-3. Track energy use for all municipal buildings using ENERGY STAR Portfolio Manager.
+3. Track energy use for all municipal/county buildings using ENERGY STAR Portfolio Manager.

 Fund Energy Efficiency & Renewable Energy